steveicarus/iverilog/vvp/README.txt

 MEMORY STATEMENTS:

 Memories are arrays of words, each word a vvp_vector4_t vector of the same width.
-The memory is cannonically addressed as a 1-dimensional array of words, although indices are stored with the memory for calculating a canonical address from a multi-dimensional address.
+The memory is canonically addressed as a 1-dimensional array of words, although indices are stored with the memory for calculating a canonical address from a multi-dimensional address.